Why successful business succession starts long before you’re ready

 An IPO

 This can be an appealing exit strategy because of the potential for a substantial payout for owners, but for many small and midsize businesses, an IPO may be the least likely option.
-“You need scale, and you probably need patented technology or other attributes that make you truly stand out in your industry,” says Miller, who also notes that the process of preparing for an IPO can be time-consuming.
+“You need scale, and you probably need patented technology or other attributes that make you truly stand out in your industry,” says Roth, who also notes that the process of preparing for an IPO can be time-consuming.
 Moreover, the appetite for IPOs tends to fluctuate with stock market movements.
 In 2022, there were barely half as many IPOs globally — and 78% fewer in the U.S. — as during the previous year, and just 20 U.S. companies went public in 2022’s fourth quarter.

 A hybrid approach

 Each of these exit strategies has pros and cons that you’ll need to weigh as you determine a succession plan for your business.
 In some cases, though, the best approach may be to combine two or more of them to create a plan that perfectly fits your business and retirement goals.
-“You can daisy chain them together,” says Miller.
+“You can daisy chain them together,” says Roth.
 “You could sell a portion of your company to management, sell another portion to an ESOP and, further down the line, sell the business you’ve grown to private equity.
 And through all of this, you can determine what your own role will be.”

 Don’t wait to get started